franchsli/whatsapp_clone_django/README.md

 - Implement status deletion.
   - Every status carousel will have a button containing in it's dataset the status ID.
+- Re think if image input (status form) should be changed.
+- Re think if chat dropdown toggle button should be re added (see difference between march 30 last two commits in chats.html ONLY,  don't touch js )
+- Give the user creation form image preview logic.
 - Make it so when a message gets updated or deleted, the other user will be able to see the message edition.
   - When the message is updated or deleted, IT MUST reload the chat for both of the users (if they have displayed the chat obviously) (add 'edited' field in message model to do this )
 - [Implement tooltips](https://getbootstrap.com/docs/5.3/components/tooltips/)
-- Optimize the images size (whithout decreasing quality).
+- Optimize the images size (whitout decreasing quality).
 - Add something to delete statuses automatically every 24 hours.

 ## ANOTHER THINGS TO DO